jts307/MazeProject1/DESIGN.md

 We anticipate the following modules or functions:

 ##### In AMStartup.c:
 1. *main*, which validates arguments, establishes a connection with the server, creates a log file, and creates/initializes avatar threads.
+Also closes threads and frees memory when the maze has been solved.
 ##### In amazing_client.c:
 2. *main*, which communicates with the server, sending and receiving messages, initializes data structures and writes to the log file.
 3. *determine_goal*, which determines the goal for an avatar at the beginning of its turn.